roamlab/reactemg_stroke/README.md

 ### 4. Convergence Study

-Trains for 100 epochs (10× optimal) and evaluates every 5 epochs on stroke test sets to track learning dynamics.
+Trains for a **fixed 100 epochs** (far beyond the CV-selected optimum) and evaluates every 5 epochs — 21 checkpoints in total — on the stroke test sets to track learning dynamics.

 **Run all participants:**
 ```bash